 - Requirements and project activities are chaotic and unpredictable

-- Team should rely on uncertainty
+- The team should rely on uncertainty

-- It’s virtually impossible to fully control this kind of projects
+- It’s virtually impossible to control this kind of projects fully

 - Change is inevitable